Growing Cilantro From Seed – to Soak or Not to Soak the Seed

 The test is simple and easy to set up.

-We measured out two equal masses (3.5-grams) of cilantro seeds.
-One set of seed was set aside.
-To the other set, room temperature, non-chlorinated water was poured over the seeds and allowed to soak for about 24-hours.
+We measured out two equal masses (3.5 grams) of cilantro seeds.
+One set of seeds was set aside.
+For the other set, room temperature, non-chlorinated water was poured over the seeds and allowed to soak for about 24 hours.

 Day Zero - Seed Sowing

-Both sets of seed are sown onto a professional soil mix (coconut coir based) in a 38 square-inch tray.
+Both sets of seeds are sown onto a professional soil mix (coconut coir based) in a 38-square-inch tray.

 A shaker is used to spread the dry seeds on one tray evenly.
 The pre-soaked seeds are rinsed with fresh water and placed on the second tray.
-Because the wet seeds have a tendency to stick together, they need to be gently spread-out using fingers.
+Because the wet seeds tend to stick together, they need to be gently spread-out using fingers.

 Below is the photo of the cilantro seeds after sowing.